CrazyWolf13/streamlink-webui/README.md

 - Logs are created for each download task with detailed information about the streaming and recording process.
 - Global logs are stored in `./logs/application-<date>.log`.
 - Each download task gets its own log file named based on the stream's filename, stored in the `./logs` directory.

+## Docker Image

+Currently there is no docker image as the installation is quite simple and I personally don't user docker if possible, however if there is desire, I may create a Docker Image, just file an Issue with this as a feature Request.

 ## License